medmonds19/MaryEdmondsPortfolio/translation4.md

 And on the horse they wrote "The Greeks give a gift to Minerva," and they carried the military camps over to Tenedo.
 When the trojans saw it, they judged that the enemies had gone away;
 Priamus ordered that the horse be led to the temple of Minerva.
-When the prophet, Cassandra, said that the horse contained the enemies, **Possible!
-But word order makes it easier to take *equum* as accusative subject of the indirect statement.** trust was not given to her and they placed the horse in front of the church.
+When the prophet, Cassandra, said that the horse contained the enemies, trust was not given to her and they placed the horse in front of the church.
-The Greeks went out of the gate and they killed the guards and they conquered Troy. **Check the forms of the verbs of these two clauses.**
+The Greeks went out of the gate and they killed the guards and they conquered Troy.

 1. What case is decem annōs and why?
 - decem annos is is accusative because it expresses a duration of ten years.